mdehingia/onlinemisogyny/README.md

-Includes the code to run a Support Vector Machine model to classify a large dataset of tweets.
+An analysis of over 16 million tweets from Bangladesh, India, Nepal, Pakistan, and Sri Lanka, to examine the amount of miosgynystic content on Twitter before and during the COVID-19 pandemic.
+We use a Support Vector Machine model to classify this large dataset of tweets.
+The csv file includes data on the number of misogynystic tweets, and total tweets, per day, for each country.
+This can be used to reproduce the figures in the analysis.